BranchMetrics/android-branch-deep-linking-attribution/README.md

 4.) __Why do I not see any installs after I reinstall?__

 We do a lot of smart things to give you an accurate read on the number of installs you actually have.
 The most common one is associating the user with the actual hardware ID of the phone.
-If a user uninstalls the app, then reinstalls, we'll know it's the same person from before and just register the user as 'open' instead of an 'install'.
+If a user uninstalls the app, then reinstalls, we'll know it's the same person from before and just register the user as 'open' instead of an 'install.'
 To register an install on the same phone again, see FAQ #2 about debugging.

 5.) __Chrome seems to take me to Google Play all the time.
 Why?__

 Chrome is very picky about opening up the app directly.
 Chrome utilizes the intent system to try to open up the app, and fails back to the Play Store far too easily.
 Here are 3 things to verify:

   1. Make sure the package name for the test build matches the package registered in the Branch settings and matches the package in Google play.

   2. Make sure the URI scheme of the test build matches the Branch settings.

   3. Verify that you've added the proper host 'open' in the Manifest - see [here](https://github.com/BranchMetrics/Branch-Android-SDK#register-an-activity-for-direct-deep-linking-optional-but-recommended)

 6.) __Why is the most recent version of Chrome (40+) is showing me a page not found error?__